STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: Related work

-Note that the additive share of input can be transformed into a series of multiplicative shares, and the sum of them equal to the output.
-In this case, by algorithm \ref{alg: SecSin}, we can execute the secure $sin$ losslessly.

-As shown in $\texttt{SecSin}$, since each multiplication in equation \ref{eq:Sine} is combined by the $sin\theta_i$ or $cos\theta_i$, where $i$ is every element in $[1,n]$.
-In this case, each term is a part of the $secret$ stored in $n$ servers in MSS format.
-After transforming them into additive shares, the $\ass{sin\theta}_i$ has been gotten.
-Please note that each term is a part of true $secret$, which means even some parts are zero, the $secret$ is still secure.
-Due to the property of equation \ref{eq:Sine}, it is impossible that all parts are zero from the perspective of $n-1$ servers.
-In this case, we assert that $\texttt{SecSin}$ can be computed losslessly in the $(n,n)$-threshold model.
+where $\theta_i \in \mathbb{R}$, and $A$ denotes every subset of $[1,n]$.
+As shown in $\texttt{SecSin}$, since each multiplication in Equation (\ref{eq:Sine}) is combined by the $sin\theta_i$ and $cos\theta_i$, where $i$ denotes every element in $[1,n]$.
+In this case, each item is a part of the \textit{secret} stored in MSS format.
+After transforming them into additive \textit{shares}, the $\ass{sin\theta}_i$ has been gotten.
+When $n$ is even, $sin(\sum_{i=1}^{n}\theta_i)$ can also be calculated by the sum of terms composed by multiplicative \textit{shares}, which means the protocol can be designed similarly.